circunspecter/modi/docs/reference.md

 #### create <code>String: contents</code>

 Initialize the modal.
 Appends elements to the DOM and attaches listeners.
-Triggered on instantiation.
+Triggered on instantiation by default.

 #### remove